ironhack-labs/lab-typescript/Readme.md

 - Title of the task, which will be a string.
 - Status of the task, represented by a boolean value.
-- Updated At, that will store the date when the task was last modified.
+- updatedAt, which will store the date when the task was last modified.
-- Toggle Status function, which will set the status as true if it's false, and viceversa.
+- toggleStatus function, which will set the status as true if it's false, and vice versa.

 In the Todo list interface, we will have the following properties: